IMPD: Man dies in overnight shooting

-INDIANAPOLIS (WISH) — A man was killed in a shooting early Wednesday morning, not far from the Indiana State Fairgrounds, according to the Indianapolis Metropolitan Police Department.
+INDIANAPOLIS (WISH) — A man was killed in a shooting early Wednesday morning, a few blocks from the Indiana State Fairgrounds, according to the Indianapolis Metropolitan Police Department.

 Just after 2:30 a.m., officers found a man shot to death in the 2200 block of East 38th Street.
 That’s a residential area near Keystone Avenue, about 1 mile east of the fairgrounds.